Love in Bright Landscapes: The Story of David McComb of the Triffids: Subsequent release

 The film subsequently premiered in McComb's hometown of Perth, Western Australia in September 2021, after special advance screenings at CinefestOZ in Busselton, Western Australia.
 It was subsequently selected for the Brisbane International Film Festival and London's Doc'n'Roll Festival late 2021, with reprise UK regional screenings in 2022.
 After a pause created by the COVID-19 pandemic, Sydney and Melbourne premieres were staged.
 These events also featured musical performances by The Friends of David McComb, a loose amalgamation of musical and friends and colleagues, playing several tracks featured in the film and rare and /or previously unheard compositions by the songwriter.
 The Sydney show featured former Bad Seeds member Mick Harvey on drums, and a chance appearance by Margaret Labi, reprising her role as sometime guest live vocalist with the Triffids for the first time since 1984.

 The film also screened internationally at Cathedral Arts in Belfast in 2022, with subsequent selection for MusikFilm in Copenhagen, Denmark.

 Love in Bright Landscapes was also official selection in the Music and Film section of The Athens International Film Festival in 2022.

 A DVD release in the Australian/New Zealand territory through Madman Entertainment featured over two hours of material not featured in the film, including director/cast Q&A sessions, featurettes, a performance by Melbourne poet Sean M. Whelan of his original work How to Climb Inside a Song, footage shot in 2008 at The Sydney Festival, and interviews with former Triffids Rob McComb and Phil Kakulas.
 A brief featurette also told the story of Lawson Square Infirmary, a country-flavoured Triffids off-shoot project that released a one-off EP in 1984.
 A DVD exclusive element, not included on streamed/downloadable versions of the film, lay in the restored version of the 1984 concert film The Night of the Triffids, originally shot as an AFTRS student project by filmmaker Megan Simpson Huberman.
 The footage was specially restored by Ray Argall of Piccolo Films for the DVD project.
 The concert film recorded the Triffids performing before the addition of pedal steel player Graham Lee to their line-up, and before their departure to the UK, where they were based until 1989.

+In March 2022, a specially created video installation utilising the film's content was added to the permanent exhibition space dedicated to McComb at The Australian Music Vault.

 The film was also released on various digital streaming and download platforms in Australia and New Zealand, in July and August 2022 respectively.
+It was sold to Rialto Channel NZ and screened in October and November 2023, and SBS Viceland in Australia for December 2023 screenings.